GoogleChrome/ip-protection/Masked-Domain-List.md

 adsummos.net                                     | Korrelate                                                      | Not Impacted By Script Blocking
 krushmedia.com                                   | KrushMedia                                                     | Not Impacted By Script Blocking
 kueezrtb.com                                     | Kueez                                                          | Not Impacted By Script Blocking
-line-scdn.net                                    | LYCorp                                                         | Not Impacted By Script Blocking
+ixs1.net                                         | LSC Digital                                                    | Not Impacted By Script Blocking line-scdn.net                                    | LYCorp                                                         | Not Impacted By Script Blocking
 line.me                                          | LYCorp                                                         | Not Impacted By Script Blocking
 yahoo.co.jp                                      | LYCorp                                                         | Not Impacted By Script Blocking